-The Community Relations Unit helps educated citizens by empowering them with crime prevention tips that will reduce crime in their community.
+The Crime Prevention/Community Unit helps educated citizens by empowering them with crime prevention tips that will reduce crime in their community.
 The mission is to enhance public safety, reduce the fear of crime, increase civic responsibility and cooperation between the police and the community.
 The Community Relations Unit establishes and maintains a visible presence in neighborhoods, businesses, and schools, and coordinates events designed to provide crime prevention techniques.

 The Albany Police Department’s Teen Police Academy is an excellent opportunity for youth to achieve an understanding of how the agency operates.
 The Teen Police Academy is free of charge.
 The course runs for five Saturdays and meets at the Law Enforcement Center each week for two hours.